daattali/beautiful-jekyll/schedule.md

 [PTSA portal](https://rmsptsa.sharepoint.com/sites/MathClub) at least once before you'll be able to access the Teams channel for the first time.

 The homework packet may be downloaded [here](/files/Homework%20Packet.pdf).
-The 10-question assignment for each Homework sessions come from this packet.
+The 10-question assignment for each Homework session comes from this packet.
+For example, when the _Factorials_ stretch is being covered, you only need to complete the 10-question section under the _Factorials_ header in the packet.
 It is expected that all members will attempt to complete the assignment for the week.
 It will be covered completely in the Homework session.

 The Mathcounts Toolkit can be downloaded [here](/files/Mathcounts%20Toolkit.pdf).